Rage for Order: Artwork

-Music

-Musically, Rage for Order has been described as a heavy metal, progressive metal and glam metal album.

 Critical reception

 In a retrospective review, Robert Taylor of AllMusic had a mixed reaction to Rage for Order.
 Taylor stated that the band had "lost their edge a bit on this release" and compared the album's sound to the glam metal movement of the time.
 The review praised Geoff Tate's vocals, but called the lyrics "heavy-handed" and stated that they had not aged well.

 In 2005, Rage for Order was ranked number 343 in Rock Hard magazine's book The 500 Greatest Rock & Metal Albums of All Time.